manuel-serrano/fst-artifact/README.md

 sudo apt install -y libgmp-dev libgmp10 autoconf automake libtool libunistring-dev gnuplot
 ```

-Then, clone the [GITHUB] (see above) repository and to install all the
+One the requirements are installed and operational, clone the [GITHUB]
+(see above) repository and install all the compilers and benchmarks
-compilers and benchmarks needed to produce the figures:
+needed to produce the figures using the following command (which maybe
+last around 2 hours):

 ```shell
 ROOT=<YOUR-DIR> ./script/install.sh
 ```

-This will create two directories:
+This creates two directories:

-  - `download`:
+  - `download`: all the sources or all the compilers and benchmarks
-  - `install`:
+  - `install`: all the compilers binary files.

-To run the artifact, proceed as for the VM-base implementation:
+To run the artifact, proceed as for the VM-base implementation, that is:

 ```shell
 ROOT=<YOUR-DIR> ./script/run.sh
 ```

-It will create all figures in the YYYY directory.
+This creates all figures in the YYYY directory.
+On a fast machine, this
+command lasts about 4 hours.

 ## QEMU Instructions